How Much Does It Cost To Build A Sunroom Addition?

 - Prefabricated sunrooms are factory-built and shipped to the construction site for assembly by a contractor.
 Prefab kits have many design choices and options, but are typically lower quality 3-season rooms that don't last as long as custom-built sunrooms.

-- Custom-built sunrooms are stick-built and constructed on-site on top of a building foundation according to your needs.
+- Custom-built sunrooms are stick-built and constructed on-site on top of a building foundation.
 Prices are much higher, but customization and building types are endless, from patio enclosures to 4-season rooms, to solariums.
+Hiring an architect costs 5% to 20% of the total construction cost to design the structure.

 Sunroom Construction Costs